 Govinda Dwadashi is an auspicious Hindu observance that falls on the ‘Dwadashi’ (12th day) of the Shukla Paksha (the period of bright fortnight of moon) during the month of ‘Phalgun’ in the traditional Hindu calendar.
 For those following the English calendar, this date falls between mid-February to March.
 Govinda Dwadashi is very important for Lord Vishnu devotees.
 On this day Hindu devotees worship Lord Vishnu to seek His divine blessings for a happy and prosperous life.
 Govinda Dwadashi is also celebrated as ‘Narasimha Dwadashi’ as the ‘Narasimha’ avatar of Lord Vishnu is worshipped on this day.
 The celebrations of this festival are very elaborate and significant at the Jagganath Temple in Puri.
 Besides the festivities of Govinda Dwadashi is also popular in Dwarka Tirumala Venkateshwara Swamy Temple, Tirumala Tirupati Balaji Temple and other prominent temples of Lord Vishnu.
 Govinda Dwadashi is celebrated with great enthusiasm and reverence in the southern states of India as Tamil Nadu, Andhra Pradesh, Kerala and Karnataka.

-Govinda Dwadashi 2017 was on March 09 Thursday
+Govinda Dwadashi 2024 is on March 21 Thursday

 Rituals during Govinda Dwadashi: